 BC is one of the most generous provinces in Canada in terms of how much we give to charity.
 We give our time and money because we care about those less fortunate than ourselves.

-And yet, BC has had one of the highest poverty rates in Canada for the last 15 years.
-1 in 5 children in BC are living in poverty – that’s 167,810, enough to fill Disneyland four times.
+And yet, BC has had one of the highest poverty rates in Canada for the last 20 years.
+1 in 5 children in BC are living in poverty – that’s 172,550 — larger than the entire population of Coquitlam.
 It’s clearly time for a different approach.

 Food banks are necessary to address the immediate needs of people living with hunger and malnutrition.
 However, these services can only provide short-term relief for the downstream symptoms of poverty and we need long-term solutions that go upstream to fix its root causes.
 That’s why this holiday season we ask you to #rethinkgiving and go beyond charity; let’s think about achieving justice!